Big Energy Saving Week: Check

-Energy bills are a significant concern for households.
-But you could save hundreds of pounds a year on your fuel bill by simply checking you’re not paying more than you have to for your energy.
+Energy bills are a significant concern for households but you could save money on your fuel bill by simply checking you’re not paying more than you need to for your energy.
 Follow our three simple steps below and you could reduce your fuel bill without having to cut down on the energy you use.

 Check you are getting the best deal from your current supplier

 Switching suppliers isn’t the only way to get a better deal.